-PART WHAT TO USE HOW TO CLEAN Control panels Sponge and warm, soapy water OR Paper towel and spray glass cleaner Wash, rinse and dry thoroughly.
-Do not use steel wool or abrasive cleansers.
-They may damage the finish.
-Do not spray cleaner directly on panel.
-Apply cleaner to paper towel.
-Exterior surfaces (other than control panels) Sponge and warm, soapy water Wash, rinse and dry thoroughly.
-Use nonabrasive, plastic scrubbing pad on heavily soiled areas.
-Do not use abrasive or harsh cleansers.
-They may damage the finish.
-NOTE: Do not allow foods containing acids (such as vinegar, tomato or lemon juice) to remain on surface.
-Acids may remove the glossy finish.
-Also wipe up milk or egg spills when cooktop is cool.
-Surface burners, grates, caps and trim rings Warm, soapy water and sponge or non- abrasive, plastic scrubbing pad OR Dishwasher (for grates) See pages 23-25 for cleaning instructions.
+PART WHAT TO USE HOW TO CLEAN Surface burners Sponge and warm, soapy water Warm, soapy water and a nonabrasive, plastic scrubbing pad OR Vinegar and water solution Lift up the cooktop.
+(See page 23.)
+Wipe off spills immediately after burner has cooled.
+For cooked-on food: Remove burner from manifold with Phillips screwdriver.
+Wash with warm, soapy water and a plastic scrubbing pad or soak in vinegar and water solution.
+Rinse and dry well.
+If ports are clogged, clean with a straight pin.
+Do not enlarge or distort ports.
+Do not use a wooden toothpick.
+Do not clean surface burner in dishwasher.
 Broiler pan and grid (clean after each use) Steel-wool pad and warm, soapy water Wash, rinse and dry thoroughly.
-Oven racks Steel-wool pad and warm, soapy water OR Wash, rinse and dry thoroughly.
-OR The Self-Cleaning cycle Leave in oven during Self-Cleaning cycle.
+Oven racks Steel-wool pad and warm, soapy water OR The Self-Cleaning cycle Wash, rinse and dry thoroughly.
+OR Leave in oven during Self-Cleaning cycle.
 NOTE: Racks will permanently discolor and become harder to slide if left in oven during Self-Cleaning cycle.
 Apply a small amount of vegetable oil to the side rungs to aid sliding.
 Oven door glass Paper towel and spray glass cleaner OR Warm, soapy water and a nonabrasive, plastic scrubbing pad Make sure oven is cool.
 Follow directions provided with the cleaner.
 Wash, rinse and dry thoroughly.
-Oven cavity Self-Cleaning cycle See "Using The Self-Cleaning Cycle" on pages 20-22.
+Oven cavity Self-Cleaning cycle See "Using The Self-Cleaning Cycle" on pages 19-21.